rguerreiro/express-device/README.md

     </tr>
 </table>

 Since version 0.3.4 you can now override some options when calling **device.capture()**.
-It accepts an object with only the config options you which to override (go [here](https://github.com/rguerreiro/express-device/blob/master/test/not_default_options_test.js) for some examples).
+It accepts an object with only the config options (the same that the `device` supports) you which to override (go [here](https://github.com/rguerreiro/express-device/blob/master/test/not_default_options_test.js) for some examples).
 The ones you don't override it will use the default values.
 Here's the list with the available config options:
 <table>
     <tr><td><strong>Name</strong></td><td><strong>Field Type</strong></td><td><strong>Description</strong></td><td><strong>Possible Values</strong></td></tr>
     <tr>